xvik/gradle-use-python-plugin/README.md

 Will install version 1.0 of module1 because it was the latest declaration.

-Dependencies are installed with `pipInstall` task, called before any declared `PythonTask`.
+Dependencies are installed with `pipInstall` task which is called before any declared `PythonTask`.

 #### Check modules updates